BBORROTO/Python_ANA500/README.md

 The models' performance shows the trade-off between sensitivity of a true positive rate and specificity of a false positive rate.
 According the metrics examined, the SVM model is the best-performing model.

+Despite the current study’s findings, there is ample room for future research.

 **Contributors:**